Startup Definitions

 Analysis ParalysisThe state of being unable to make a decision due to having too much data.

-AnalyticsThe use of math, statistics, predictive modeling, and machine learning to find patterns and insights in data.
+AnalyticsThe use of math, statistics, predictive modeling, and machine learning to find patterns and insights.

 Angel FundA group of angel investors coordinating in the investment process.